 Under the DOJ plea agreement, Stanley faced as much as ten years in prison and a fine of twice his pecuniary gain for his actions, and his original plea agreement with the DOJ contemplated a prison term of approximately 7 years.
 His sentencing was delayed several times, potentially to allow him to finish cooperating with the DOJ's prosecution of other individuals and companies involved in the scheme.
-On February 23, 2012, he was sentenced to serve 30 months in prison, followed by three years of supervised release, and to pay restitution to KBR in the amount of \$10.8 million to compensate for his kickback scheme with LNG Consultant.
+On February 23, 2012, he was sentenced to serve 30 months at a community correction facility in Houston, followed by three years of supervised release, and to pay restitution to KBR in the amount of \$10.8 million to compensate for his kickback scheme with LNG Consultant.
 Stanley has already paid KBR \$9.25 million as partial restitution, and, per the judgment, he will be allowed to pay the remaining \$1.55 million in monthly installments of \$1,000 after his release.
+His current release date is projected as April 5, 2014.